Performance Benchmarks

 Real-World Example: Bengal Documentation Site

-The Bengal documentation site itself (the site you're reading) provides a realistic benchmark:
+The Bengal documentation site itself (the site you're reading) shows how incremental builds behave on directive-heavy content:

 ✓ Built 803 pages in 3.19 s (incremental+parallel) | 252.0 pages/sec # warm caches